W1nz4c4r/W1nz4c4r.github.io/_posts/2023-03-07-htb-writeup-Delivery.md

 ![](/assets/images/htb-writeup-Delivery/Delivery-3.png)

-Since we don't have any type of credentials yet nor any ticket number we proceed to create a new ticket (just filling in the mandatory fields).
+Since we don't have any type of credentials yet or any ticket number we proceed to create a new ticket (just filling in the mandatory fields).

 ![](/assets/images/htb-writeup-Delivery/Delivery-4.png)